gdennie/nix-pills/pills/17-nixpkgs-overriding-packages.md

 ## Overriding a package

-Recall the override design pattern from the [nix pill 14](14-override-design-pattern.md).
+Recall the override design pattern from [nix pill 14](14-override-design-pattern.md) where we develop a function, `makeOverridable` to invoke and augment the set returning invocation of a function with an `override` attribute containing a function that captures the original function and arguments while accepting a new set of arguments to merge/override the prexisting set, creating a new result at the

 Instead of calling a function with parameters directly, we make the call (function + parameters) overridable.

 We put the override function in the returned attribute set of the original function call.